dchbx/resource_registry/RELEASING.md

 ## Local Release Preparation
 1. Checkout the main branch and pull the latest changes.
-2. Create a branch named after the version you are releasing, e.g., v1.0.0.
+2. Create a branch name using the desired version number followed by the `-release` suffix, e.g., `1.0.0-release`.
 3. Update the version number in the `lib/resource_registry/version.rb` file.
 Note the [correct format](https://guides.rubygems.org/specification-reference/#version); only digits and dots are allowed.
 Do not include a `v` prefix.
 4. Update the `Gemfile.lock` file using the most appropriate command:
     - `bundle update --patch --conservative resource_registry` for a patch release.